 Most criminal offences have two basic elements, that is:

 - An actus reus, that is the physical act; and

 - A Mens rea, that is the requisite criminal intention or mental state.

-Both the element of actus reus and mens rea will need to be proven with most criminal offences.
+Both the elements of actus reus and mens rea will need to be proven with most criminal offences.
 For example, in a case of intentionally causing injury, the actus reus will be the striking the blows which caused the injury and the mens rea will be intending to strike the blow and intending to cause the injury.

 A strict liability is an offence where the prosecution does not have to prove that you had a guilty mind, that is the prosecution does not have to establish the mens rea.

 If you have committed a strict liability offence, you will have available to you the defence of an honest and reasonable mistake of fact.
 For example, if you were charged for driving whilst suspended, but you were never informed that your licence had been suspended and therefore did not know your licence was suspended, you may have available to you the defence of reasonable mistake of fact.

 An absolute liability offence is one where the prosecution does not have to prove that you had a guilty mind and there is no defence of reasonable mistake of fact available to you.
-In this case, the prosecution would only need to prove that the act happened, that is the mens rea.
+In this case, the prosecution would only need to prove that the act happened, that is the actus reus.